loda-lang/loda-rust/install.md

 Check out [Christian Krause's LODA repository](https://github.com/ckrause/loda) on your computer.

-A good place checking it out locally in the `$HOME/git/loda` dir.
+A good place for this repository, is the `$HOME/git/loda` dir.

 #### Step 1 B